-Some categories of toys are consistently found to more toxic than others in study after study.
+Some types of toys are consistently found to more toxic than others in study after study.
 Be especially cautious when purchasing:

-- Sidewalk chalk (found to be contaminated with asbestos).
-Here’s safe chalk.
+- Sidewalk chalk, which has beenfound to be contaminated with asbestos.

-- Rubber duckies (usually made of PVC and contain phthalates).
+- Rubber duckies, which usually made of PVC and contain phthalates).
 Here’s a safe duck.

-- Plastic play food (high levels of chlorine).
-Here’s safe play food.
+- Plastic play food, which can containhigh levels of chlorine).
+(Here’s safe play food.)

 Earth-Friendly Non-Toxic Toys